rocky-linux/documentation/docs/guides/backup/tar.md

     Shell > cd / ; tar -dvf /tmp/etc-20241207.tar.gz etc/
     ```

-    For storage methods that use relative mode, when using the `-d` type, please switch the file path to '/'.
+    For storage methods that use relative mode, when using the `-d` type,  switch the file path to '/'.

-### `-u` type
+#### `-u` type

-1. If there are multiple versions of the same file, the `-u` type can be used:
+1. If there are multiple versions of the same file, you can use the `-u` type:

     ```bash
     Shell > touch /tmp/tmpfile1